Get started with insider risk management

 Important

 If indicators on this page can't be selected, you'll need to select the indicators you want to enable for all policies.
-You can use Turn on indicators in the wizard or select indicators on the Insider risk management > Settings > Policy indicators page.
+You can use Turn on indicators in the workflow or select indicators on the Insider risk management > Settings > Policy indicators page.

 If you've selected at least one Office or Device indicator, select the Risk score boosters as appropriate.
 Risk score boosters are only applicable for selected indicators.
 If you've selected a Data theft or Data leaks policy template, select one or more Sequence detection methods and a Cumulative exfiltration detection method to apply to the policy.
 If you've selected the Risky browser usage policy template, select one or more of the Browsing indicators.